 The Skills tab gives you access to all of your skills and skill groups, allowing you to create complex boolean queries using different AND / OR operators.

 Free Text allows you to make use of your boolean searching skills, as you can search for keywords and phrases within the candidate CV directly.
+Practise using AND / OR / NOTs / Brackets to help create detailed queries & find your most suitable candidates.

 Hint - This will automatically search all of the candidates CVs you have for them, not just the latest.
 This can help to ensure that nothing is missed!